zanchey/pbsqlite/README.md

 1. Use your new `pbs-2024-12-01.sqlite3` database with the world's most popular database software.

 ## Usage (text extracts)

+The API client uses [sqlite-utils](https://sqlite-utils.datasette.io/) as a dependency.

 1. Download the text extract Zip file for the month (eg `2021-05-01-v3extracts.zip`).
 1. Run `./import-text.py 2021-05-01-v3extracts.zip`.